 And you can participate in the conversations on Twitter:

-2015 Smith Rock Ascent 50K is worth 1 qualifying point for the Ultra-Trail du Mont-Blanc® and is also part of the Trail Runner Trophy Series
+2016 Smith Rock Ascent 50K is provides 2 points toward every race of the Ultra-Trail du Mont-Blanc® and is also part of the Trail Runner Trophy Series